Saturday, March 17, 2012

 where this wall remains

-one way arteries to reason
+and there are one way arteries to reason

 not compassion